The church has a facade inspired by a Greek temple, and is famous for being featured in a few scenes of the movie Indiana Jones and the Last Crusade.

 On the side walls of the presbytery, there are two paintings by Jacopo Palma il Giovane.

-On the ceiling, there are two large frescoes both dating back to the eighteenth century and attributed to Costantino Cedini.
+On the ceiling, there are two large frescoes both dating back to the 18th century, attributed to Costantino Cedini.

 HOW TO GET THERE

-The nearest vaporetto station is Ca’ Rezzonico, about 180 meters from the church, where you can get with one of the waterbuses of Line 1 ACTV.
+On foot, the Church of San Barnaba is located about 1.3 kilometers away from the Venezia Santa Lucia railway station.
+The closest vaporetto stop is Ca’ Rezzonico, located about 180 meters away, that you can reach with the waterbus Line 1 ACTV.
 If you plan to find the church on foot, use the map below.